How to Help an Amphetamine Addict

 - Individual counseling.

 - 12-step program integration.

 It’s important to remember, however, that treatment is not one-size-fits-all.
 What works for one person may not work for another.
 For example, it may be vital to one person that their treatment occurs in an inpatient facility, while another may need outpatient treatment or intensive hospitalization.

 If you or someone you know is struggling with addiction to amphetamines, it’s essential to find a program that fits your needs.
 Call American Addiction Centers free at to speak with someone about treatment options today.

 Studies have shown that abuse of amphetamines—like that of most drugs in the stimulant class—can, over time, lead to changes in brain structure and function.

 There is evidence that the use of these substances is associated with changes in the prefrontal cortex of the brain, an area related to cognition.
 Drugs such as amphetamines can ‘remodel’ the structure of these brain regions, which may have profound effects on behavior over time.

 Due to their mode of action within the brain, amphetamines are very addictive, especially when taken at doses other than those prescribed by a doctor.

-Additionally, some amphetamines, such as methamphetamine, are potentially more addictive because they are capable of stimulating higher levels of neurotransmitters and/or produce an effect that lasts for much longer period of times.
-However, as with most addictive drugs, over time the body’s tolerance level for the drug increases.
-This means that higher levels of amphetamines are required to achieve the desired effect.
+Additionally, some amphetamines, such as methamphetamine, are potentially more addictive because they are capable of stimulating higher levels of neurotransmitters and/or produce an effect that lasts for much longer periods of time.
+However, as with most addictive drugs, over time, the body’s tolerance level for amphetamines increases.
+This means that higher levels of amphetamines are required to achieve the desired effects.